zach-antinelli/wiz/README.md

 # 🧙‍♂️ Wiz interview resources

 I am so excited for the opportunity to interview with you.
-Thank you!

 ## Resources